Ralph Fiennes: 2012–2019: Established career

-Though he is not commonly noted as a comic actor, in 2014, Fiennes made an impression with his farcical turn as a flirty and eccentric concierge, Monsieur Gustave in Wes Anderson's comedy-drama The Grand Budapest Hotel.
+Though he is not commonly noted as a comic actor, in 2014 Fiennes made an impression with his farcical turn as a flirty and eccentric concierge, Monsieur Gustave in Wes Anderson's comedy-drama The Grand Budapest Hotel.
 Fiennes used his time as a young porter at London's Brown's Hotel to help construct the character.
 Film critic Jocelyn Noveck of Boston Magazine stated, "In the end it's Fiennes who makes the biggest impression.
 His stylised, rapid-fire delivery, dry wit and cheerful profanity keep the film bubbling along."
-For his performance, Fiennes was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and the BAFTA Award for Best Actor in a Leading Role.
+For his performance, Fiennes was nominated for the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.
 Film magazine Empire ranked Fiennes's portrayal of Gustave as the 17th Greatest Movie Character of All Time.

-In 2015, Fiennes starred in Luca Guadagnino's thriller A Bigger Splash alongside Dakota Johnson and Tilda Swinton.
+In 2015, Fiennes starred in Luca Guadagnino's psychological drama A Bigger Splash alongside Dakota Johnson and Tilda Swinton.
 In 2016, Fiennes appeared in the Coen brothers ensemble comedy film Hail, Caesar! which is set in 1950s Hollywood.
 Fiennes plays the fictional Laurence Laurentz, an acclaimed European film director in the movie.
 That same year, he lent his voice in the stop-motion animated film Kubo and the Two Strings where he played Raiden the Moon King, Kubo's grandfather.
 In 2017, he voiced the British butler Alfred Pennyworth in The Lego Batman Movie and reprised the role in The Lego Movie 2: The Second Part (2019).
 In 2018, he directed and starred in The White Crow, a biographical drama film about the Russian ballet dancer Rudolf Nureyev.
 Fiennes speaks some Russian, which enabled him to play Alexander Pushkin in the film.
 He received the Special Achievement Award for Outstanding Artistic Contribution at the Tokyo International Film Festival for directing the film The White Crow.
 In 2019, Fiennes played the MI6 agent Norman Darbyshire in Taghi Amirani's feature documentary Coup 53.
 Darbyshire, who died in 1993, was the co-author of 1953's Operation Ajax, a joint MI6–CIA military coup that overthrew democracy in Iran.